Native Indian Residential Schools a painful

 13. both are oppressive, inhumane and barbaric;

-14. the true beneficiaries in both regimes are the special interest groups, not the intended subjects or the recipients of "service";
+14. the true beneficiaries in both regimes are the service providers of the respective industries, not the intended subjects or the recipients of "service";

-15. special interest groups manipulate legislation and dictate government policies in both regimes;
+15. special interests manipulate legislation and dictate government policies in both regimes;

 16. fear, public ignorance and apathy contribute to the success of both regimes.